 - Never listen to your haters, and don’t be crushed by them.

-- She was crushed when she lost the last chance to win the prize.
+- She was crushed when she lost her last chance to win the prize.

 - If you cheat on her again, it will crush her heart.